- Gaining 1-2 pounds a week is a safe and healthy goal.

 - An evaluation by a nutritionist is often very helpful.

 - A multi-vitamin may help if your teen isn’t gaining weight.

 Some teenagers have difficulty keeping up with the energy needs of their bodies and may be underweight.
-The reason for this may be that they are growing taller, exercising a lot with sports, or they might simply have a high metabolism (the way our body burns energy from food).
+The reason for this may be that they are growing taller, exercising a lot with sports, or might simply have a high metabolism (the way our body burns calories).
 Growing during the teen years requires more food energy than at other times of life.
 Some teens grow at a different pace than their siblings or friends, and each teen will experience different periods of fluctuating weight.
 Your teen may also follow a growth pattern similar to your own when you were her age.
 Since you are reading this, your teen’s health care provider may have suggested that your teen gain weight.

 This material is intended to help parents of teens who do not suffer from an eating disorder.
 If your daughter has been diagnosed with an eating disorder, please refer to: Supporting Adolescents with Eating Disorders.